RobertArtigas/DEVUNA__IDE__/README.md

 and when you compile, then resolve any issues that might just might happen with the other installed software you have.
 </H3>
 <H3>What this series of steps will get you once completed is an evironment that will allow you to compile, modify and run some of the DEVUNA tools.
-And you WILL have spent considerable less time in doing this, than taking all the original DEVUNA GitHub repositories, and figuring out the process from scratch.
+And you will have spent considerable less time in doing this, than taking all the original DEVUNA GitHub repositories, and figuring out the process from scratch.
 </H3>
 <H3>There have been a few individuals that have downloaded this repository and got it running.
 Their testing has been very helpful.